Welcome to today's edition of the Rush 24-7 podcast.

 It's unfair that some people should have homes and others shouldn't.

-All of this cost at least trillion dollars, put the government in a gigantic hole that we are still in.
+All of this cost at least a trillion dollars, put the government in a gigantic hole that we are still in.

-You've heard me tell this story how many times?
+You've heard me tell this story how many times.

-Then we had the investors jumping in.
+Then we had the investors jumping in, interest-only loans, no documentation loans.

-Well, according to William Tucker, the American Spectator, the federal government is about to start the whole process again.
+Well, according to William Tucker, the American spectator, the federal government is about to start the whole process again.

-Believe it or not, the federal government is now starting another initiative to force banks to loan money to low credit rated blacks and Hispanics, not just anybody, but specifically blacks and Hispanics.
+Believe it or not, the federal government is now starting another initiative to force banks to loan money to low-credit-rated blacks and Hispanics, not just anybody, but specifically blacks and Hispanics.

 The government is threatening and already collecting huge punitive fines if they don't do it.